Ram pickup: 2023 changes

-The 2023 Ram 1500 Classic's regular cab will be offered in the United States exclusively with a long bed.
-The quad cab remains available as well.
+For 2023, the regular cab short bed configuration and Express trim were dropped.
+Newly optional on both models (Tradesman and Warlock) is the new Uconnect 5 infotainment system with an 8.4-inch touchscreen display, featuring wired and wireless Apple CarPlay and Android Auto smartphone integration as part of the Electronics Group.
+Both models still include the Uconnect 3 5.0BT touchscreen radio as standard equipment, and buyers can also still opt for the older Uconnect 4C 8.4-inch touchscreen GPS navigation and infotainment system.

+2024 changes

+For 2024, the EcoDiesel option was dropped.
+In addition, all versions come standard with a tailgate ajar warning; the Warlock package returned for the Tradesman trim which comes with black exterior trim, rear-locking differential, 1-inch raised suspension, performance-tuned shocks, and off-road gear, such as 33-inch tires, skid plates, and Bilstein front and rear performance-tuned shock absorbers.

 Engines

 Plug-in hybrid

 A two-mode hybrid version was planned to begin production in 2010, but Chrysler decided to cancel it in favor of a smaller test fleet of 140 plug-in hybrid (PHEV) Rams developed with support from a US$48 million grant from the U.S. Department of Energy financed through the American Recovery and Reinvestment Act of 2009.
 The Chrysler PHEV pickup project has an estimated total cost of US$97.4 million.
 The RAM 1500 pickup PHEV was introduced at the January 2011 Washington Auto Show.
 The vehicle is part of a three-year demonstration program intended to field test and evaluate battery performance across a wide range of drive cycles and temperature ambients, and also to evaluate customer acceptance.
 The PHEV demonstrator pick-up trucks are assembled at the Warren Truck Assembly plant in Michigan and the plug-in hybrid conversion takes place at the Chrysler Technology Center in Auburn Hills, Michigan.
 The demonstrators are being allocated for field testing among local and state governments, utility companies, and a US Army base.
 Chrysler has no plans for a production version.